 Let's be honest: Few foods are quite as satisfying as potato chips.
 They just check all the boxes.
-Chips are salty, crunchy, and perfectly snackable, and I don't think I've ever met a chip I didn't instantly connect with (save for stale ones, which doesn't happen on my watch).
-This snack used to occupy permanent real estate on my grocery list—until I realized that they're really easy to make from scratch.
-Think about it: All you really need are potatoes, seasonings, and oil.
-Yumna Jawad, recipe developer and blogger behind Feel Good Foodie, paved the way for my healthy homemade potato chip dreams.
+Chips are salty, crispy, and perfectly snackable.
+I don't think I've ever met a chip I didn't instantly connect with (save for stale ones, which doesn't happen on my watch).
+This snack used to occupy permanent real estate on my grocery list—until I realized that homemade baked potato chips taste better and are easy to make.
+Think about it: All you need are potatoes, seasonings, and oil.

-You can easily adapt these oven baked potato chips to suit your tastes: Try chili powder, onion powder, za’tar, rosemary, truffle oil, or any other favorite spices you have on hand.
+You can easily adapt these oven-baked potato chips to suit your tastes: Try chili powder, onion powder, za'atar, rosemary, truffle oil, or any other favorite spices you have on hand.